 Above: The classic Hellerware quartet.
 The line was in continuous production from 1971 until recent years.
 Sold by the MoMA Design Store and DWR, among others, the latest versions were made in white only using the original molds and a BPA-free techno polymer.

 Above: Massimo created the first of the melamine tableware in his native Milan in 1964, and it won that year’s Compasso d’Oro Award for Good Design.
 He explained to Edible Manhattan: “I had a client making plastic tiles.
 I went to see the factory and noticed that they were also using the plastic to make ashtrays with Mickey Mouse and things like that.
 I thought, ‘Can’t you make anything better than that?’
 And a set of compact dinnerware came to my mind.
 I went back to the office, and in two hours I had the design fully completed.”

-“I met Massimo and Lella in the late sixties and we all fell in love.
+In 2015, Alan Heller told us how his company came to be synonymous with the design: “I met Massimo and Lella in the late sixties and we all fell in love.
 In one of our conversations, the dinnerware design came up.
 I was excited, even though the Italian manufacturer had gone bankrupt.
 I decided that I’d fly to Italy and find out what had happened to the bankrupt company.
-The assets had been sold to another company, and most of the production was those Mickey Mouse ashtrays.
+The assets had been sold to another company and most of the production was those Mickey Mouse ashtrays.
 I found the molds and negotiated with the new owners to buy the unused molds and have them produce the dinnerware again; they were delighted, since the molds had just been sitting in a corner of their warehouse.